 It is important that you do this.
 Your lodger must *not* be allowed to keep you out of the room (although you should always respect his privacy).
 He should not be allowed to put a lock on the door, or if he does, you must have a key.
 If he objects to this, tell him that it is your home and you need to be able to enter the room from time to time to check its condition.

 Another good way of preventing a tenancy from arising is to provide services (this is why you do not get a tenancy of your hotel room when you are on holiday).
 The most common service provided by lodger landlords is clean sheets and towels.
 This is good for the lodger, as he does not have to buy his own, and it is good for you as it gives you a reason to go into the room.
-Other services often provided by lodger landlords are room cleaning and meals, especially breakfast.
+Other services often provided by lodger landlords are room cleaning and meals, for example breakfast.

 Share living accommodation